Hxrlio/EnderDream/README.md

 Pre-Development.
 There's nothing here but a description for something that doesn't exist.

 #### Who are you?
 I am Hxrl.
 Minor contributor to [C4's Vein Mining](https://modrinth.com/mod/vein-mining).
 I made Yellow Pack, a basic modpack I drew up for low-end gamers.
-That's where my connection to the modding scene ends.
+Creator of [Custom Coords](https://modrinth.com/mod/customcoords).
 Essentially, I'm not anyone important.
 Just an autistic guy who will grew up with, learned how to socialise from, and obsessed over this game.
 Please feel free to chat to me @ hxrl on Discord, or wherever else you can find me.